-Since 2020, EJFB publishes yearly the panel of peer-reviewers.
+Since 2020, EJFB publishes yearly the panel of reviewers.

 The editors and any editorial staff must not disclose any information about a submitted manuscript to anyone other than the corresponding author, reviewers, and other editorial advisers, as appropriate.

-A new editorial board was appointed in 2020.
-Since then, EJFB have adopted the following policy on the publication of articles by its editors:
+EJFB appointed a new editorial board and editor-in-chief in 2020.
+Then, the journal adopted the following policy on the publication of articles by its editors:

-- The editors-in-chief will not publish any article during their term, with the exceptions of editorials, annual reviews, and introductions to special issues co-edited by them.
+- The editor-in-chief will not publish any article during their term, with the exceptions of editorials, annual reviews, and introductions to special issues co-edited by them.

 Unpublished materials disclosed in a submitted manuscript must not be used in an editor's own research without the express written consent of the author.
 Privileged information or ideas obtained through peer review must be kept confidential and not used for personal advantage.